mathgladiator/adama-lang/reference/src/examples/hearts.md

 public PassingMode passing_mode;

 #shuffle_and_distribute {
-  // it may be useful to allow methods on a record, fuck (iterate deck).ordering = Random.genInt();
+  // it may be useful to allow methods on a record (iterate deck).ordering = Random.genInt();
   (iterate deck).owner = @no_one;
   (iterate deck).place = Place::Hand;